OSC/ood-documentation/source/installation/add-ssl.rst

       sudo yum install httpd24-mod_ssl.x86_64

 #.
-Update the Apache config with this server name and paths to the SSL
+Update the Apache config with the server name and paths to the SSL
    certificates.
+This requires modifying the configuration file for the :ref:`ood-portal-generator`.

    .. code-block:: sh

       cd ~/ood/src/ood-portal-generator

+#. :ref:`ood-portal-generator-configuration` is handled by editing the
-#.
-Create or edit the ``config.yml`` as such:
+   ``config.yml`` as such:

    .. code-block:: yaml